bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 01:22:38

-Yeah, yeah, yeah.
-I, I, I, that your, your point about the multiple servers is, is funny.
 Yeah.
+Your point about the multiple servers is, is funny.
-I mean, it used to be that you had to trust that the servers don't collude, which is kind of a silly assumption.
+It used to be that you had to trust that the servers don't collude, which is kind of a silly assumption.
 Yeah, we've come a long way.
-Yeah, yeah.
 I think I'm really interested in this in this private block explorer thing.
 And I think it might not be part of Wasabi wallet, but I think it's obviously part of like an ecosystem of private Bitcoin.
-I mean, if you use Wasabi wallet, but then use a public block explorer, you're kind of fucking it up, you know, you're kind of not, you're kind of defeating some of the purpose of the wallet.
+If you use Wasabi wallet, but then use a public block explorer, you're kind of fucking it up you're kind of not, you're kind of defeating some of the purpose of the wallet.
 So I hope at least those two things sound kind of complimentary.

 Speaker 6: 01:23:28